Skip to content

 On/Off Boarding Fees

 When onboarding and off-boarding transactions are included in the i -th block, the block-producer mints himself an amount equal to W i s / 100 .
-Moreover, when adding an off-boarding transaction, an amount equal to 2 · W i s / 100 is burned from the Worker leaving the account.
+Moreover, when adding an off-boarding transaction, an amount equal to 2 · W i s / 100 is burned from the Validator leaving the account.
 Thus, due to the high reward compared to the usual transaction fees, the on- and off-boarding transactions are prioritized.
-At the same time, malicious members will be prevented from benefiting from the repeated creation and liquidation of Workers.
+At the same time, malicious members will be prevented from benefiting from the repeated creation and liquidation of Validators.

 Coin Burning